Find Trade Colleges

 Women make up 82% of the clinical laboratory science majors at the school.

-Texas State University came in at #8 in this year’s edition of the Most Popular Clinical/Medical Laboratory Science Bachelor’s Degree Trade Schools in Texas ranking.
-Texas State is a fairly large public school located in the small city of San Marcos.
+Texas State University ranked #8 on this year’s Most Popular Clinical/Medical Laboratory Science Bachelor’s Degree Trade Schools in Texas list.
+Texas State is a very large public school located in the small city of San Marcos.

 About 71% of the students majoring in clinical laboratory science at the school are women while 29% are male.